dotnet/docs-mobile/docs/android/getting-started/installation/dependencies.md

 ---
-title: "Install .NET for Android Dependencies"
+title: "Install .NET for Android dependencies"
-description: "Learn how to install .NET for Android Dependencies so you can create native android applications." ms.date: 11/01/2023
+description: "Learn how to install .NET for Android dependencies so you can create native Android applications." ms.date: 11/01/2023
 ---
-# Install .NET for Android Dependencies
+# Install .NET for Android dependencies

-In order to build .NET for Android applications you need to install two additional components, The Java JDK and the Android SDK.
+In order to build .NET for Android applications you need to install the Android SDK and the Java SDK.

-## Using "InstallAndroidDependencies" Target
+## Using "InstallAndroidDependencies" target

-The easiest way to install the required dependencies for your android application is to run the [`InstallAndroidDependencies`](../../building-apps/build-targets.md#installandroiddependencies) MSBuild target.
+The easiest way to install the required dependencies for your Android application is to run the [`InstallAndroidDependencies`](../../building-apps/build-targets.md#installandroiddependencies) MSBuild target.